It was at a women’s retreat in Sedona, Arizona that a set of tarot cards and a wise pendulum shifted the direction of my life.

 Corrin then led me through a series of exercises to send my internal nun packing and reversing my poverty vow.
 When the session came to an end, I burst out of the room to find my two girlfriends waiting outside.

-Overwhelmed by the sense of freedom and possibility, a messy flow of tears erupted and having my friends there was like free dessert on your birthday.
+Overwhelmed by the sense of freedom and possibility, a messy flow of tears erupted and having my friends there on a woman’s retreat was like free dessert on your birthday.
 They became my accountability partners and just a few months later, I had crafted an exit strategy from my job and set myself up to earn more money doing what I loved.

 Talk About a Vacation Exceeding my Expectations